Ch1ffr3punk/yubicrypt/README.md

 Simply use Yubico Authenticator to create your signing and
 encryption certificate and export your encryption certificate,
 to give it to your friends.
-You don't have to Export your signing
+You don't have to export your signing
 certificate, because it is not needed for signature verification.

 If you use Linux (Debian/Ubuntu) you may have to do the following